petersieg/MFA/README.md

 some files for MFA (Mikrocomputer Für Ausbildung) Computer.

-## CC BY-NC-SA
+## CC BY-SA

-Namensnennung - Nicht-kommerziell - Weitergabe unter gleichen Bedingungen
+Namensnennung - Weitergabe unter gleichen Bedingungen

 You don't need a video+keyboard card.
 You can connect a rs232 terminal/pc, even without changing bridges on CPU board.